ryanwitteck/Animator/resources/README.md

 Scalable.
 The removed methods didn't serve any particular purpose and were unlikely to serve any in the future.
 Meanwhile, the added methods are being used to more easily implement the ResizeCmd.

+No other major changes have been made that to any IShape implementations that were not a result of changing the design of the Scalable interface.

 #### Commands
 Commands are function-objects that define the behavior of an animation.
 All actions from creating a shape in an animation, moving a shape in an animation, to changing a shape's color, et cetera should be done through a command.
-Commands are represented by the ICommand interface and are split into two
+Commands are represented by the ICommand interface and all common fields and implementations are implemented by the abstract class ACommand.
+ICommands are split into two
-categories: InstantCmds and GradualCmds, representing commands that occur instantly and commands that occur over some period of time.
+types: InstantCmds and GradualCmds, two abstract classes representing commands that occur instantly and commands that occur over some period of time, respectively.
 Most commands should take the start state(s) of the attribute(s) they are changing and throw an error if the attribute they are targeting is an unexpected value.
-Some commands such as our addOvalCmd and addRectCmd do not throw exceptions themselves, instead relying on our IAnimation implementation to throw an exception in case they fail.
+Some commands such as our AddOvalCmd and AddRectCmd do not throw exceptions themselves, instead relying on our IAnimation implementation to throw an exception in case they fail.

+We have implemented the classes AddOvalCmd, a command that adds an Oval/Ellipse to an animation; AddRectCmd, a command that adds a Rectangle to an animation; ChangeColorCmd, a command that changes the color of some object over a period of time; MoveCmd, a command that moves an object from one position to some other position over a period of time; PlaceCmd, a command that instantly sets an object's position to some position; RemoveDrawableCmd, a command that removes an object from an animation; and ResizeCmd, a command that changes the dimensions of an object over a period of time.

+Since part one of this assignment, we have changed the execute method to take in an IAnimation as a parameter, changed our command classes to store the name of their targets rather than a pointer to their target, and changed the format of the strings returned by our cmdLog method.
+The first two changes were made mainly because the previous model of ICommand ran into issues when we implemented our new methods in our animation model among other issues due to not following proper coding conventions.
+We changed the cmdLog method to be more easily parsable.

+Besides, these foundational changes to our ICommand implementations, the biggest changes made since part one have been the implementation of all the new ICommand classes themselves.
+The previous AddShapeCmd has been split into AddOvalCmd and AddRectCmd, ResizeCmd is no longer abstract and is fully implemented, and the classes ChangeColorCmd and RemoveDrawableCmd are completely new.

 #### Frames
 Frames represent the state of an animation at a single moment in time i.e. a single frame in an